-An owner is limited to one contract rent increase per 12 month period; it is preferred that the increase coincide with the anniversary of the tenancy, but this is not a requirement.
+An owner is limited to one contract rent increase per 12 month period; the increase will coincide with the anniversary of the tenancy.
 To preserve affordability at 30% of adjusted monthly income, BHA will reduce an owner's request for a contract rent increase to a maximum of Payment Standard less the applicable utility allowance.